-AN ACT ALLOWING TAX CREDITS FOR CONTRIBUTIONS TO EDUCATIONAL IMPROVEMENT ORGANIZATIONS AND STUDENT SCHOLARSHIP ORGANIZATIONS BY INDIVIDUAL AND CORPORATE TAXPAYERS; CREATING PUBLIC SCHOOL AND STUDENT FUNDING THROUGH TAX REPLACEMENT PROGRAMS; ESTABLISHING REQUIREMENTS FOR ORGANIZATIONS THAT AWARD GRANTS AND SCHOLARSHIPS; ESTABLISHING REQUIREMENTS FOR AWARDING PUBLIC SCHOOL GRANTS AND DETERMINING ELIGIBLE PUBLIC SCHOOLS; ESTABLISHING REQUIREMENTS FOR GRANTING STUDENT SCHOLARSHIPS AND DETERMINING EDUCATION PROVIDERS THAT ARE ELIGIBLE TO EDUCATE STUDENTS RECEIVING SCHOLARSHIPS; PROVIDING THAT THE AMOUNT OF A SCHOLARSHIP IS NOT TAXABLE INCOME; ESTABLISHING THE MAXIMUM AMOUNTS THAT MAY BE CLAIMED AS CREDITS; LIMITING THE TOTAL AMOUNT OF CREDITS THROUGH AN APPLICATION PROCESS TO THE DEPARTMENT OF REVENUE; REQUIRING REPORTS TO THE REVENUE AND TRANSPORTATION INTERIM COMMITTEE; ESTABLISHING ORGANIZATION REVIEW AND TERMINATION PROCEDURES; PROVIDING RULEMAKING AUTHORITY; AMENDING SECTION 15-30-2110, MCA; AND PROVIDING AN IMMEDIATE EFFECTIVE DATE, A RETROACTIVE APPLICABILITY DATE, AND A TERMINATION DATE.

-BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA:
+1 HOUSE BILL NO. 511 2 INTRODUCED BY B. TSCHIDA 3 4 A BILL FOR AN ACT ENTITLED: "AN ACT ALLOWING TAX CREDITS FOR CONTRIBUTIONS TO 5 EDUCATIONAL IMPROVEMENT ORGANIZATIONS AND STUDENT SCHOLARSHIP ORGANIZATIONS BY 6 INDIVIDUAL AND CORPORATE TAXPAYERS; CREATING PUBLIC SCHOOL AND STUDENT FUNDING 7 THROUGH TAX REPLACEMENT PROGRAMS; ESTABLISHING REQUIREMENTS FOR ORGANIZATIONS 8 THAT AWARD GRANTS AND SCHOLARSHIPS; ESTABLISHING REQUIREMENTS FOR AWARDING PUBLIC 9 SCHOOL GRANTS AND DETERMINING ELIGIBLE PUBLIC SCHOOLS; ESTABLISHING REQUIREMENTS 10 FOR GRANTING STUDENT SCHOLARSHIPS AND DETERMINING EDUCATION PROVIDERS THAT ARE 11 ELIGIBLE TO EDUCATE STUDENTS RECEIVING SCHOLARSHIPS; PROVIDING THAT THE AMOUNT OF 12 A SCHOLARSHIP IS NOT TAXABLE INCOME; ESTABLISHING THE MAXIMUM AMOUNTS THAT MAY BE 13 CLAIMED AS CREDITS; LIMITING THE TOTAL AMOUNT OF CREDITS THROUGH AN APPLICATION 14 PROCESS TO THE DEPARTMENT OF REVENUE; REQUIRING REPORTS TO THE REVENUE AND 15 TRANSPORTATION INTERIM COMMITTEE; ESTABLISHING ORGANIZATION REVIEW AND TERMINATION 16 PROCEDURES; PROVIDING RULEMAKING AUTHORITY; AMENDING SECTION 15-30-2110, MCA; AND 17 PROVIDING AN IMMEDIATE EFFECTIVE DATE, A RETROACTIVE APPLICABILITY DATE, AND A 18 TERMINATION DATE."
+19 20 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA: 21 22 NEW SECTION.
 Section 1.
 Purpose.
-Pursuant to 5-4-104, the legislature finds that the purpose of educational improvement organizations and student scholarship organizations is to enhance the curriculum of public schools and provide parental and student choice in education by replacing the use of state general fund money with private contributions through tax replacement programs.
+Pursuant to 5-4-104, the legislature finds that the purpose of 23 educational improvement organizations and student scholarship organizations is to enhance the curriculum of 24 public schools and provide parental and student choice in education by replacing the use of state general fund 25 money with private contributions through tax replacement programs.

+NEW SECTION.
 Section 2.
 Definitions.
 As used in [sections 1 through 13], the following definitions apply:

-- (1) "Educational improvement organization" means a charitable organization in this state that: - (a) is exempt from federal income taxation under section 501(c)(3) of the Internal Revenue Code, 26 U.S.C.
-501(c)(3);
+- (1) "Department" means the department of revenue provided for in 2-15-1301. - (2) "Educational improvement organization" means a charitable organization in this state that:

+1 (a) is exempt from federal income taxation under section 501(c)(3) of the Internal Revenue Code, 26

+2 U.S.C.
+501(c)(3); and